 Participation: Teaching is a profession.
 As such, you are expected to behave like professionals.
 This includes coming to each class meeting, completing required readings so you are prepared to contribute, and participating in class discussions.
-Throughout the semester there are 13 classes creating 13 opportunities for you to participate.
-You may earn up to .25 extra points for participating in ways that are substantive (i.e., inciting your instructors and classmates to think about the material differently by posing thought-provoking comments and/or questions) during each class, for a possible total of 3.25.
+Throughout the semester there are 14 classes creating 14 opportunities for you to participate.
+You may earn up to .25 extra points for participating in ways that are substantive (i.e., inciting your instructors and classmates to think about the material differently by posing thought-provoking comments and/or questions) during each class, for a possible total of 3.5 bonus points, which will be added to your score on the final project.